23 Homemade High-Protein Snacks You Can Make in Minutes

-Reaching for fat- and sugar-filled snacks when you start feeling #hangry is a major no-no when you're trying to get that bikini bod before summer.
-While potato chips, soda, and cookies might be a quick fix for your hunger these days as you're spending most of your time at home, in close proximity to your kitchen, mindlessly eating them day after day is certain to make you feel sluggish and even hungrier later.
+While potato chips, soda, and cookies might be a quick fix for your hunger these days as you're spending most of your time at home, in close proximity to your kitchen, mindlessly eating them throughout the day is certain to make you feel sluggish and even hungrier later.
 So, instead of indulging yourself in fatty, artificially sweetened foods, go for something that's going to make you feel energized and alive, like high protein snacks.
 That sounds much better, doesn't it?

 Although it's often associated with weight gain, snacking is something we definitely recommend—with the right foods.
-In fact, snacking on healthy foods throughout the day is one of the best ways to avoid packing on the pounds.
-To consider your snack healthy, it should have around 4 grams of protein, between 130 and 250 calories and be low in sugar (especially refined or artificial kinds).
-Psst!
-We've actually ranked Every Popular Added Sweetener to help you figure out what's what.
+To consider your snack healthy, it should have around 4 grams of protein, between 130 and 250 calories, and be low in sugar (especially refined or artificial kinds).

 Make a homemade trail mix minus the sugary additives like milk chocolate and sweetened dried fruit.
 Instead just simply combine your choice of raw almonds, cashews, walnuts and pistachios with unsweetened coconut flakes and chopped pitted dates or raisins.
 This is a hearty dose of protein, healthy fats, and natural sugar.
 To get a toasted flavor out of the nuts, roast them at 400 degrees for 10 minutes.